jonlpersson/ed-latimore/site/_posts/2023-05-03-everyone-wants-to-live-the-good-life.md

 They can help you see faster ways to reach your goals, optimize your systems, and—perhaps most importantly—help you avoid mistakes that you may miss due to your proximity to the project.

-​[A true accountability partner](https://www.commitaction.com/?oid=1&amp;affid=11){: target="_blank" rel="noopener noreferrer"}&nbsp;is like a mastermind, mentor, and confidant.
+​[A true accountability partner](https://www.commitaction.com/?oid=1&amp;affid=11){: target="_blank" rel="noopener noreferrer"} is like a mastermind, mentor, and confidant.
 They aren’t your friend.
 They’re your ally.

 They aren’t there to help you to feel better about the losses or gas you up when you win.
 They’re there to help you learn from the former and build on the latter.